shchuko/tg-shell-bot/README.md

-# tg-shell-bot - a bot allows you to execute shell commands
+# tg-shell-bot - Run shell commands remotely with Telegram bot

 The bot allows to execute commands on remote machine it is deployed.